Blog: Tax Tips 2017: For the FamilyDecember 20th, 2017

 - The maximum amounts deductible for child-care expenses are $11,000 for a disabled child, $8,000 for children under age seven, and $5,000 for other eligible children (generally, children aged 16 and under).
 In most cases, the spouse with the lower net income must claim the child-care expenses against his or her earned income.

-- The Liberal Government has merged the Universal Child Care Benefit (UCCB) and Canada Child Tax Credit (CCTB) in to a new Canada Child Benefit (CCB).
-The CCB is a non-taxable benefit based solely on the family’s income from the previous year.
+- The Government has merged the Universal Child Care Benefit (UCCB) and Canada Child Tax Credit (CCTB) in to a new Canada Child Benefit (CCB).
+The CCB is a tax-free payment based solely on the family’s income from the previous year.
 The program provides parents with monthly benefits of up to $533.33 ($6,400 annually) for children aged six and under and up to $450.00 ($5,400 annually) for children aged 6 to 17.

 - It is expected that families making below $150,000 will receive more in monthly child-benefit payments than they were otherwise receiving under the UCCB and CCTB programs.
 However, the benefit is gradually clawed back for families making over $30,000 and fully eliminated for families making over $200,000 annually.